UselessPickles/ts-enum-util/README.md

 // Some arbitrary string
 declare const str: string;

-// returns true if 'str' is a valid key of RGB if($enum(RGB).isKey(str)) {
+// Returns `true` if 'str' is a valid key of RGB if($enum(RGB).isKey(str)) {
     // isKey() is a type guard
     // type of 'str' in here is ("R" | "G" | "B")